SFA Audit Seminars 2020

 (Intermediate – 8 CPE credits)

-Presumes a thorough understanding of the information offered on Day One and Day Two and focuses on additional
+Presumes a general understanding of the information offered on Day One and Day Two and focuses on additional

 detailed technical requirements and procedures of the audit.
 Topics will include: